Optical lens design: Design requirements

 Design constraints can include realistic lens element center and edge thicknesses, minimum and maximum air-spaces between lenses, maximum constraints on entrance and exit angles, physically realizable glass index of refraction and dispersion properties.

 Manufacturing costs and delivery schedules are also a major part of optical design.
 The price of an optical glass blank of given dimensions can vary by a factor of fifty or more, depending on the size, glass type, index homogeneity quality, and availability, with BK7 usually being the cheapest.
 Costs for larger and/or thicker optical blanks of a given material, above 100–150 mm, usually increase faster than the physical volume due to increased blank annealing time required to achieve acceptable index homogeneity and internal stress birefringence levels throughout the blank volume.
 Availability of glass blanks is driven by how frequently a particular glass type is made by a given manufacturer, and can seriously affect manufacturing cost and schedule.

 Process

 Lenses can first be designed using paraxial theory to position images and pupils, then real surfaces inserted and optimized.
 Paraxial theory can be skipped in simpler cases and the lens directly optimized using real surfaces.
-Lenses are first designed using average index of refraction and dispersion (see Abbe number) properties published in the glass manufacturer's catalog and though glass model calculations.
+Lenses are first designed using average index of refraction and dispersion (see Abbe number) properties published in the glass manufacturer's catalog and through glass model calculations.
 However, the properties of the real glass blanks will vary from this ideal; index of refraction values can vary by as much as 0.0003 or more from catalog values, and dispersion can vary slightly.
 These changes in index and dispersion can sometimes be enough to affect the lens focus location and imaging performance in highly corrected systems.

 The lens blank manufacturing process is as follows: